FabulinusFoundation/kalite-stresstest/README.md

 With KA-Lite Stress Test you can set the IP address, the port, and the number of clients to simulate.
 It logs what is going on to the user interface, e.g. if a connection times out, etc.

 Each client runs in its own thread.
 Currently, this tool supports only accessing a page, simulation of video streaming is coming soon.

+The KA-Lite logo is used under the Creative Common license.
+The logo is property of the Foundation for Learning Equality.

+(c) Copyright 2015 Stichting Fabulinus.
+Code released under the MIT license.